 Therefore, a workout break is much more effective than a coffee break.
 On average, employees who exercise in the workplace report an energy boost that exceeds fifteen percent.
 Furthermore, over sixty percent of people who exercise notice a positive change in their thinking process.

-However, you should be aware of the fact that the post-workout effect is a short-term one.
+However, you should be aware of the fact that the immediate post-workout effects are only short-term.
 To be able to bring out the best in you and your team, you need to implement discipline and make sure that exercising takes place on a daily basis.

 If you can encourage a workout culture in your office, you will be able to notice long-term changes.
 For starters, employees who work out are healthier, which means they are less prone to getting ill so sick days won’t be as common.
-Besides, a workout culture will have a significant effect on the overall health of your employees.
+Besides, a workout culture will have significant effects on the overall health of your employees.
 People who exercise are less prone to developing more severe diseases related to cardiovascular and respiratory problems.
+These types of health issues are often tied to a sedentary lifestyle.

 At first, the results of working out in your office will be visible on a daily basis – the boost of energy will positively reflect on your team’s productivity.
 Moreover, if this change sticks around, productivity levels will skyrocket, and you’ll have a team of perfectly healthy employees around you.